 Advertising online is nothing new.
-You can sell/buy ad space on websites and there is search based ads like Google and Yahoo which have been around for quite a while now.
+You can sell/buy ad space on websites and there are search based ads like Google and Yahoo which have been around for quite a while now.
 Facebook ads (as with Facebook itself) are the general newcomers to this game and offer a unique advertising opportunity to market your business if used properly.

 There are many advantages to using Facebook ads and a few things you need to forget if you’re moving from search based ads.

 This is a very important thing to remember because not only does it alter your ad writing but also your entire campaign strategy as well.
 When you may have targeted people searching for “photography” in Google, you would now target people who like photography.
 The difference is subtle but still important.